Dexalot/dexalot-docs/docs/contracts/ExchangeSub.md

 Matches auction orders once the auction is closed and auction price is set

+**Dev notes:** \
-**Dev notes:** _Takes the top of the book sell order, (bestAsk), and matches it with the buy orders sequantially.
+Takes the top of the book sell order, (bestAsk), and matches it with the buy orders sequantially.
-An auction mode can safely be changed to AUCTIONMODE.OFF only when this function returns false._
+An auction mode can safely be changed to AUCTIONMODE.OFF only when this function returns false.

 ```solidity
 function matchAuctionOrders(bytes32 _tradePairId, uint8 _maxCount) external returns (bool)
 ```

-#### parameters
+#### Arguments

 | Name | Type | Description |
 | ---- | ---- | ----------- |